 Amador Flower Farm – Plymouth, CA

 Started in 1994 as a direct mail business selling daylilies, the farm now covers 14 acres with a pumpkin patch and corn maze open daily from late September through Halloween.
 Free admission.
 Farm animals, hay bale maze and free tram ride (weekends).
-Fall festival is the first weekend of October in 2014.
+Fall festival is the first weekend of October.

 Location: 22001 Shenandoah School Road, Plymouth, CA 95669